fc-minecraft/ww1984-md/sneak.md

 # Stealth Mission

 ## Step 1
-Help Wonder Woman navigate through the room without triggering the alarm by avoiding the lasers.
+Help Wonder Woman move through the room without triggering the alarm by avoiding the lasers.
 Sneak behind and takedown the goon.

 **Blocks Available:**
 ``||ww:Move <direction> by <number>||`` - Wonder Woman will move in that direction the specified number of blocks.